MarneeDear/FAPRS/README.md

 ### How to get started

 1. Clone this repo
-2. Run `dotnet build` or run the tests like below
+2. Run `dotnet build` or run the tests like below under `Run the tests`

 Or

 There is a `DOCKERFILE` if you are so inclined.

+Run service:  `dotnet run -p src/faprs.service` or `dotnet watch -p src/faprs.service/ run`

 ### Run the tests